dusty-nv/jetson-inference/docs/aux-streaming.md

 	* Open the stream in VLC by double-clicking the SDP file
 	* You may want to reduce the `File caching` and `Network caching` settings in VLC as [shown here](https://www.howtogeek.com/howto/windows/fix-for-vlc-skipping-and-lagging-playing-high-def-video-files/)

-* Remote host is a Jetson:
+* If your remote host is another Jetson:
 	* Use the same `video-viewer` command as [above](#rtp) (replace `1234` with the port you are using)

 	```bash